THE PORNOGRAPHER'S APPRENTICE

 "The Pornographer's Apprentice is in fact my first novel, despite having been published as my third in 2015.
 For many readers, it is probably tough to read and difficult to like.
 It is not comforting and tells a story that is opposite to "uplifting" or "hopeful," as those adjectives are conventionally applied to prose fiction.
 Its value is its honesty about desire, obsession, and passion, and how the power of those emotions can compel otherwise decent human beings to derail their lives and injure the innocent.

 "I believe it must be impossible to read The Pornographer's Apprentice and fail to recognize that it was written in, and out of, depression.
 The question, then, is whether the book itself is depressing.
-I believe it is not, just as I belive that Moby-Dick, written as an antidote to depression (it's right there on the first page, folks), is a heroic accomplishment of a psyche in distress, fighting for its life by acting creatively in words.
+I believe it is not, just as I believe that Moby-Dick, written as an antidote to depression (it's right there on the first page, folks), is a heroic accomplishment of a psyche in distress, fighting for its life by acting creatively in words.
 Like Ishmael, Milo survives his "hypos" (Melville's word) and the ruinous events into which his melancholy leads him.
 Neither is a heroic character, nor admirable as a "man of action," yet both are remarkable as men of thought.
 It is not necessary to agree with everything Milo, or Ishmael, thinks or says or does to find the story he tells interesting, even if that interest is based on "the fascination of the abomination" (Conrad's phrase).

-"If you dislike strong sexual content in the novels you read, you should give The Pornographer's Apprentice a pass.
-If you can accept such content, or just tolerate it as an instrumental element of a complex narrative that explores psychological dysfunction precipatated by experiential trauma, brave-up and read."
+"Readers who dislike explicit sexual content should give this novel a pass.
+That material is instrumental in galvanizing the novel's conflicts, but it is what it is.
+If you can accept such content, or just tolerate it as a motivating element of a complex narrative that explores psychological dysfunction precipitated by experiential trauma, brave-up and read."

 -- John Lauricella